-There are eight accessible parking spaces in our main car park 20 metres from the Visitor Reception building.
+There are a minimum of eight accessible parking spaces in our main car park 20 metres from the Visitor Centre building.

 The main car park has hard surface with mixture of gravel and tarmac.
 There is grass parking in the overflow carpark.

-Accessible WC facilities are available at Visitor Centre reception and an accessible portaloo (but no alarm) is available by the Court.
+Accessible WC facilities are available in the Visitor Centre and car park and an accessible portaloo (but no alarm) is available by the Court.

-Our two powered mobility vehicles, known as 'trampers', offer visitors with reduced mobility a fantastic chance to explore Croome's parkland.
+Our powered outdoor mobility vehicle, known as the 'Tramper', offers visitors with reduced mobility a fantastic chance to explore Croome's parkland.

-They are very easy to operate and we provide you with a briefing, test drive and route map before you set off.
-Our trampers are free to borrow but please call us in advance to book one as they are very popular.
+The Tramper is very easy to operate and we provide you with a briefing, test drive and route map before you set off.
+Our Tramper is free to borrow but please contact us in advance at email@example.com to book as the service is very popular.

 A map is available for all garden paths.
-Visitor Centre reception staff/volunteers offer orientation to routes and timings around the estate depending on weather conditions.
+A member of the team can offer orientation to routes and timings around the estate depending on weather conditions.
 Advice is tailored to the abilities of visitors.
 The parkland may be closed in adverse weather conditions.
-Croome mobilty walks map (PDF / 0.1MB) download .
+Croome Accessibilty Map (PDF / 0.2MB) download

-Paths are mainly hoggin tracks and gravel, some all-weather surfaces were laid during 2016 from reception to the church and the main path to the Court.
+Paths are mainly hoggin tracks and gravel, some all-weather surfaces were laid during 2016 from reception to the church and the main route to the Court.